mroth/sseserver/README.md

 package sseserver
 =================

-An encapsulated Server-Sent Events endpoint server.
+An encapsulated high-performance Server-Sent Events endpoint server for Go.

 Abstracts multiple namespaced HTTP endpoints so that clients can subscribe to messages on on a specific topic.
 Should be thread-safe, so you can run multiple instances concurrently (for example, on different ports) if needed.

 Designed for high throughput as primary performance consideration.
 In my preliminary benchmarking this can handle ~100K/sec messages broadcast across